ihr486/MsTestEmulator/README.md

 ## Requirements
 MsTestEmulator only supports Linux g++.
 Support for Clang/LLVM is not yet planned.
 In the first place of course, the test code itself has to be compiled by g++ and run on Linux.

+Apart from g++ and objdump, the runner script currently depends on bash.
 ## How it works
 MsTestEmulator consists of three components, the headers (inside include/), the runner (inside runner/) and the testing script (inside scripts/).
 The headers (CppUnitTest.h and SDKDDKVer.h) are to be included by the test code at compile time,